Answer to Puzzle #26: Gas, Water, Electric to 3 Houses

 – Kathryn Brandon

-It may not be the correct answer to some other question that Kathryn Brandon thought i should have asked, but it answers my question just fine.
+It may not be the correct answer to some other question that Kathryn Brandon thought I should have asked, but it answers my question just fine.
 And as for whether I'd want someone else's electric line running through my house... couldn't care less.
+Further I have been informed that this does actually happen.